Vatican City: What Makes It Special?

-Vatican City is the smallest country in the world in both population and size.
-And since kids love “biggest” and “smallest” kinds of things, lets talk about this!
+First, Vatican City is the smallest country in the world in both population and size.
+And since kids love “biggest” and “smallest” kinds of things, this is a great place to start.

 Hundreds of thousands of tourists visit the city each year.
 So obviously, something other than being the smallest country makes it super special.

 First, the Pope lives there in the Apostolic Palace.
 And it is a very important place for the Roman Catholic church and many of their important events.

 But even if you’re not Catholic, there’s much more.
 You would still want to see St. Peter’s Basilica.
 It is a huge, beautiful church, lavishly decorated with Renaissance artwork and sculptures.
 The picture at the top of this post shows the view from the roof of the Basilica, looking down into St. Peter’s Square…which is the big round area where they hold many important functions.